 Class IntStreamSubject

-If you intend to make multiple assertions on the same stream of data you should instead first collect the contents of the stream into a collection, and then assert directly on that.
+If you intend to make multiple assertions on the contents of the same stream, you should instead first collect the contents of the stream into a collection and then assert directly on that.
+For example:

 - Kurt Alfred Kluever